 This is another reason why it has become common practice to include a link to the web version of the newsletter right at the beginning of the e-mail.

 Another hurdle is the pictures.
 If you want to make sure that they are displayed, you could send them as an attachment.
 However, you should avoid this in all but a few exceptional cases.
-The email will quickly become too large and messages with attachments will be looked at more closely by spam and malware filters.
+The email will quickly become too large and messages with attachments will be scrutinised more closely by spam and malware filters.
 This can lead to it not being delivered at all.

 For this reason, images are usually downloaded from the network as soon as the email is opened.
 However, this only works if the recipient is also online and allows images.

 There are good reasons for switching off images in emails or only sharing them when necessary.
-Some people may be on the move and don't want to overuse the data package in their mobile phone tariff.
+Some people may be travelling and don’t want to overuse the data package in their mobile phone tariff.
 For others, it is a question of privacy.
 In companies in particular, images in emails may be switched off for security reasons.
 Unfortunately, there are many other reasons why loading images can go wrong.

 Conclusion to your email marketing concept

 Ultimately, you should spend most of your time and energy on the content concept.
 This is the crucial element.
-The following applies: If you can explain exactly why people should subscribe to your newsletter, you will also attract new readers.Â
+The following applies: If you can explain exactly why people should subscribe to your newsletter, you will also attract new readers.

 “Keep up to date with our offers” is definitely no longer enough in today’s information overload.